 8. Reward yourself

 Rewarding yourself with things you enjoy is a great way to make you feel better.
-While it can be unhealthy to overindulge, it is important that you reward yourself in fun and healthy ways.
+While it can be unhealthy to overindulge, you must reward yourself in fun and healthy ways.

 Start by making regular plans to do things you enjoy.
 Find a hobby, learn an instrument, listen to music, or go for a hike.
 Invest in yourself, and do the things you love.